-Vence is located on the French Riviera, slightly north of the the coastal resort at Cagnes-sur-Mer.
-It is a very attractive town on a rocky ledge and surrounded by its original fortifications that attracts many visitors during the high season.
+The small town of Vence is on the French Riviera, slightly north of the the coastal resort at Cagnes-sur-Mer.
+It is a very attractive town that developed on a rocky ledge and is still surrounded by its original fortifications.
+The town attracts many visitors during the high season.

-The old town (the most interesting part for visitors) is still entered through the original gateways in these ramparts, where you will discover a fascinating (and substantial) historical centre to Vence.
+The old town, which is the most interesting part for visitors, is still entered through the original gateways in these ramparts, where you will discover a fascinating and substantial historical centre to Vence.

-- The Cathedral of the Nativity of Saint Mary in Vence, that dates originally from the 4th century - and includes Roman inscription tablets either side of the doorway and inside a mosaic by Marc Chagall (see photo gallery below).
+- The Cathedral of the Nativity of Saint Mary in Vence, that dates originally from the 4th century although it was rebuilt in the 12th century.
+You can see Roman inscription tablets either side of the doorway and inside there is a mosaic by Marc Chagall.

-Above all though it is simply the ensemble - the attractiveness of the town as a whole, the flower bedecked streets, the views across the countryside - that will stay longer in your memories of the town of Vence than any one of the monuments.
+Despite these monuments it is above all the ensemble - the attractiveness of the town as a whole, the flower bedecked streets, the views across the countryside - that will stay longer in your memories of the town of Vence than any one of the monuments.

 Note: Matisse and Chagall, along with many other artists, were attracted here by the town, the surrounding countryside, and the closeness to so many beautiful landscapes.
 D H Lawrence died in Vence in 1930, and was buried here for a few years before being exhumed and his ashes sent to Mexico.